MonadError: Handling Errors Gracefully

 "The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time."

-A resilient workflow must hold two paths in mind simultaneously: the path where everything succeeds, and the path where things go wrong.
-MonadError gives you the tools to express both cleanly.
+A resilient workflow holds two paths in mind simultaneously: the path where everything succeeds, and the path where things go wrong.
+MonadError is the type class that lets us spell both cleanly, in the same code, without sliding into nested try/catch.

-• How MonadError extends Monad with explicit error handling capabilities
+• How MonadError extends Monad with a typed notion of failure

-• Recovering from errors with handleErrorWith and handleError
+• Recovering with handleErrorWith (effect-level) and handleError (value-level)

-Consider a configuration loading workflow: parse a file, validate settings, then connect to a database.
-Each step can fail with a meaningful error, and you want to handle each failure differently.
-With imperative Java, you end up with scattered, nested try-catch blocks:
+A configuration loader parses a file, validates the parsed settings, then opens a database connection.
+Each step can fail with a meaningful error, and we want different recovery for each.
+In imperative Java, we end up with nested try/catch:

 try {